 Don’t leave the most important aspect of your home security to the last few seconds before departing for the airport.
 Yes, you can’t lock your front door until you’re physically outside it with your luggage and loved ones, but what about all the other entry points to your home?
 Are all the windows locked?
 Heck, are they even closed?

-The easy way to avoid having these thoughts rush through your brain while you make your way through customs is to secure all entry points to your home the day before your leave.
-Make a list of all entry points and make sure you tick of each item as you secure it.
-Better yet, use a list app on your phone.
+The easy way to avoid having these thoughts rush through your brain while you make your way through customs is to secure all entry points to your home the day before you leave.
+Make a list of all entry points and make sure you tick off each item as you secure it.
+Better yet, use a list app on your phone (or a pen and paper will do the trick too).
 That way when you start to panic at the airport, you can just whip out your phone and confirm that you’ve battened down the hatches.

 Let there be light!
 Both inside and out.

 I’m not afraid of the dark.
 Honest.
 But I am afraid of what hides in the dark.
-Like a thief that can happily scope out my home without being disturbed thanks to the blanket of a dark winter’s night.
-An easy fix for this is to install an outdoor spotlight that is activated when motion is detected.
+Like a thief that can happily scope out my home without being disturbed thanks to the blanket of a dark moonless night.
+An easy fix for this is to install an outdoor spotlight that activates when motion is detected.

 You've got mail.
 And lots of it.